 While there is no doubt that digitalization- in every possible way- is the only way towards growth in the near future, the question here is if we are really prepared with security logic.
-Over 15 years have passed since the first specialized app firewall was launched by AppShield, but still, a large number of security service providers have failed to solve the false positive paradox.
-Till date, false positive remains the most notorious loophole in their application shielding mechanism.
+Over 15 years have passed since the first specialized app firewall was launched by AppShield, but still, a large number of security service providers have failed to solve the false-positive paradox.
+To date, false-positive remain the most notorious loophole in their application shielding mechanism.

 Not a surprise that the repercussions of such false positives are many.
 The cost of fixing the issue is high, but it is nothing compared to the customers and leads lost during the process.

-Although most businesses understand this need, unfortunately, they also accept false positive as a recurring part of the whole scenario.
+Although most businesses understand this need, unfortunately, they also accept false positives as a recurring part of the whole scenario.
 Here’s why it shouldn’t be that way.